caranha/DiscordTamagochi/LOG.md

+2020.11.15 -- 0.1.5
+- Added a secret command
+- Added more variation to pet command

 2020.11.15 -- 0.1.4
 - bot now reads server_config.json to decide which channels it can speak at
 - added serverconfig prefix and serverconfig channel commands